Virginia Tech® home

 • How was this individual recruited/identified/selected?

-• Why will a competitive search not recruit a more viable candidate?
+• Why a competitive search will not recruit a more viable candidate?

-Exempt Reasoning at the Rank of Postdoctoral Associate:
+Exempt Reasoning at the Rank of Postdoctoral Associate

 • Candidate’s PhD is in progress or has not yet been awarded.
 PhD must be awarded by the effective date on the Terms of Faculty Offer in order to begin salaried employment.
 Hiring department is responsible for verification of degree completion.

-Exempt Reasoning All Other Options:
+Exempt Reasoning All Other Options